robi42/robi42.github.com/source/_posts/2013-07-07-java-dot-next.markdown

 Pretty please. :)

-PS: literal multi-line strings, and so on, and so forth, could be nice as well (but I can live without)
+PS: literal multi-line strings, and so on and so forth, could be nice (but I can live without).